145

 16

-Louis Victor Pierre Raymond, 7th Duc de Broglie was a French aristocrat and physicist who made groundbreaking contributions to quantum theory.
-In his 1924 PhD thesis, he postulated the wave nature of...
+Louis Victor Pierre Raymond, 7th Duc de Broglie was a French theoretical physicist and aristocrat known for his contributions to quantum theory.
+In his 1924 Ph.D. thesis, he postulated the wave...

 15